Xavier Beitia

-Xavier Beitia (born November 23, 1982) is an American football placekicker who last played for the Georgia Force of the Arena Football League (AFL) in 2007.
+Xavier Beitia (born November 23, 1982) is an American former football placekicker.
 He played college football at Florida State and signed with the New York Jets in 2004 and Tampa Bay Buccaneers in 2006.
 Within NFL Europe, he played for the Berlin Thunder.
+He also played for the Georgia Force of the Arena Football League (AFL) in 2007.

-High school years
+Early life

 Beitia attended Jesuit High School of Tampa in Tampa, Florida and kicked for coach Dominic Ciao.
 While in high school, he participated in the first ever U.S. Army All-American Bowl game in 2000.

 College career

 At Florida State, Beitia was well known for having missed a potential game-winning field goal against Miami (Fla.).
 The kick went wide left as time expired in 2002, in what would continue the bizarre "Wide Right" saga.
 Beitia's miss at the Miami Orange Bowl was dubbed "Wide Left I," and it affected him openly and deeply.

 More than one year later, Beitia missed another field goal in the 2004 Orange Bowl which would have given the Noles the lead with about five minutes left.
 This would be known as "Wide Right IV".
-The Miami Hurricanes went on to win that game, 16-14.
+The Miami Hurricanes went on to win that game, 16–14.